nehaljwani/team.exiv2.org/book/IMaEA.md

 | 2.
 Application   |    0<br>12<br>120 | ModelVersion<br>Subject<br>Caption |

 There is considerably more information about DataSets in the Exiv2 code-base.
-I believe this defines the format data values such as short and long.
-I don't recall anybody ever reporting an issue about IPTC, so my knowledge of this part of the code is minimal.
+I believe this defines the format of data values such as short and long.
 In the discussion about MakerNotes, I added code to decode binary data in tvisitor.cpp as this is a very important topic to understand in the Exiv2 code-base.
 I haven't studied the IPTC data to the same depth as I believe the tvisitor.cpp/IPTC support is sufficient to understand how IPTC data is stored and decoded.

 ```bash
 $ cp ~/Stonehenge.jpg .